wvbirder/docker-qloudable/DockerJS.md

 ### **STEP 1**: Copy a New Background Image

 Copy a background image file into the running AlphaOfficeUI container.
-This file is in the <YOUR_HOME>/AlphaOfficeSetup directory that you GIT cloned at the beginning of the lab
+This file is in the `/home/opc/AlphaOfficeSetup` directory.

 **NOTE:** Make sure you are still logged in as the `opc` user